epam/edp-install/documentation/kubernetes_install_edp.md

 spec:
   account: <edp-project>
 ```
-Check that namespace with name <edp-project> is created.
+Check that namespace with name &#8249;edp-project&#8250; is created.

 ## Install EDP
 To store EDP data, use any existing Postgres database or create one during the installation.
-Additionally, create two secrets in the <edp-project> namespace: one with administrative credentials and another with credentials for the EDP tenant (database schema).
+Additionally, create two secrets in the &#8249;edp-project&#8250; namespace: one with administrative credentials and another with credentials for the EDP tenant (database schema).
 * Create a secret for administrative access to the database:
 ```
 kubectl -n <edp-project> create secret generic super-admin-db --from-literal=username=<super_admin_db_username> --from-literal=password=<super_admin_db_password>